 Before I read this post, I had been puzzled by the fact that health care expenditure was so high in the US for years, but was never able to find a satisfactory explanation.
 I’m now convinced that, despite what everybody says and what I used to think, the US is not a significant outlier on health care expenditures.
 It’s just that it’s a lot richer than other developed countries.
 This is something that we tend to forget, because past a certain level of income, differences in material standards of living become less visible.
 When I’m walking in the streets in France, I don’t really feel that people are less rich than in the US, but they are.
 As it turns out, when you factor that in, the level of spending on health care in the US is no longer surprising.
 One conclusion of this analysis that I find particularly interesting is that, despite what people think, what explains the fact that the US spends so much on health care relative to other developed countries is not so much the price of health care as much as the volume that is consumed.
 In fact, when you control for its superior material standard of living, it seems that the price of health care in the US is actually lower than in other developed countries.

 This means that, contrary to what many people on the left think, you probably couldn’t significantly reduce health care expenditure in the US by switching to a single-payer system.
 It may also mean that conservatives overestimate how much a consumer-driven health care system, where third-party insurance mostly serves as protection against catastrophic financial loss, could reduce costs, although this is less clear because most other developed countries also lack such a system.
 But it doesn’t mean that everything is fine and that no reforms are needed.
 Indeed, although health care prices are not particularly high once you control for the fact that consumption per capita is much higher in the US, they are still much higher than in other developed countries, because consumption per capita is much higher in the US.
-But inequalities are also much higher, which means that a lot of people in the US have a material standard of living comparable to that of poor people in other developed countries, except that for them health care is significantly more expensive.
+But inequality is also much higher, which means that a lot of people in the US have a material standard of living comparable to that of poor people in other developed countries, except that for them health care is significantly more expensive.
 This means that subsidies for low-income people, so that they can afford health care, are probably even more important in the US than in other developed countries.
 (But it doesn’t mean that a single-payer system like Medicaid is necessarily the form this should take.)